Last Updated: March 18, 2020 9:26AM

 Finally, website translation and localization differ on a tactical level.
 Simple translation may be appropriate for some content types in certain markets.
 Localization is most often required for adapting highly emotive, creative marketing content so it clearly resonates across locales.

 Your website likely contains several content types, from marketing copy to legal and technical information and user-generated forum content.
-For reasons of efficiency and cost, it’s wise to map these content types to the most appropriate translation or localization methods.
+For reasons of efficiency and cost, it’s wise to map these to the most appropriate content translation or localization methods.

 It’s generally easier to select the best fit when you consider your audience(s) and the content’s nature and intent.
 Other parameters include volume, update cadence, lifespan, and budgetary considerations.
 Depending on your language service provider’s (LSP) capabilities, you have several options.
-When making these decisions, it’s best to consult an experienced professional translation company that offers a wide range of services.
+When making these decisions, it’s best to consult an experienced professional translation company that offers a wide range of services and solutions.

 Streamlining web translation—and localization

-With sufficient planning, a focused website localization strategy—and an experienced LSP partner to help you execute on your strategy—our website translation services can deliver projects relatively seamlessly.
-But without proper preparation, they can become a time-consuming, expensive drag on your business.
+With sufficient planning, a focused website localization strategy—and an experienced LSP to help you execute on your strategy—your translation & localization services provider can deliver projects relatively seamlessly.
+But without proper preparation, the localization process can become a time-consuming, expensive drag on your business.

 Be sure to follow industry best practices to reduce complexity, speed time-to-market, control costs, and ensure quality localized content for all your global markets.